openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 classification_sample_async [OPTION]
 Options:

-    -h                      Print a usage message.
+    -h                      Print usage instructions.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
     -i "<path>"             Required.
-Path to a folder with images or path to an image files: a .ubyte file for LeNet and a .bmp file for the other models.
+Path to a folder with images or path to image files: a .ubyte file for LeNet and a .bmp file for other models.
     -d "<device>"           Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
-Use "-d HETERO:<comma_separated_devices_list>" format to specify HETERO plugin.
-Sample will look for a suitable plugin for device specified.
+Use "-d HETERO:<comma_separated_devices_list>" format to specify the HETERO plugin.
+Sample will look for a suitable plugin for the device specified.

 Available target devices: <devices>
 ```